-Rice Library's reference librarians invite you to stop by their table to have a conversation about resources and services offered that can help students succeed at research, find reading for fun, study alone or collaborate in groups, and enjoy some down time between classes!
+Rice Library's reference librarians invite you to stop by their table to have a conversation about resources and services offered that can help students succeed at research, find reading or DVDs for fun, study alone or collaborate in groups, and enjoy some downtime between classes!

 Dean of Students Office

-Visit the Dean of Students to learn about campus resources that can help you be successful at USI.
+Visit the Dean of Students Office to see how the staff can assist you on your successful journey at USI.
 We look forward to meeting you during your visit.
-To learn more about us visit http://www.usi.edu/deanofstudents.
+To learn more about our office visit www.usi.edu/deanofstudents

 USI Disability Resources (DR) coordinates services and academic accommodations for USI students with disabilities to ensure equal access to facilities, programs, services and resources of the university.
 We review documentation for eligibility, collaborate with students to determine appropriate accommodations, assist with the implementation of the accommodations, offer support and guidance, and advocate for access as needed.